A few months ago A year ago Two

 Thanks Dust for reminding me that since our readership is going through the roof, we should from time to time clarify for new readers our guiding principles here at RRW.

 I don’t want to write a book because I have a dozen more interesting pieces of news to write about today and this is voluntary work—call it a charitable contribution from Judy and Ann (me) every day—so I don’t have much time.
-These are my reasons (in no particular order) for writing this blog, Judy might have some additions or subtractions, but she is away.
+These are my reasons (in no particular order) for writing this blog.

 You will see that most of our posts focus on these themes: